An easy step-by-step guide to cleaning your sterling silver jewelry with everyday household items

 4. Add enough boiling water to cover the jewelry completely.
 Let the reaction bubble for 30-45 seconds.
 Then flip the jewelry with a non-metal utensil so the other side touches the aluminum foil.
 Wait another 30-45 seconds.
 If the tarnish is being stubborn, feel free to move the jewelry around or flip it a few more times.

 5. Remove your jewelry from the bowl with a non-metal utensil.
 Rinse jewelry to remove any lingering baking soda and pat dry with a towel.
-If you're not happy with the result, it's totally fine to run through the process again.
+If you're not happy with the result, run through the process again.

 6. Enjoy your clean jewelry or store it somewhere safe from sulfur exposure!